amrei-bp/PANKEGG/README.md

 python pankegg_app.py --d data/pankegg.db
 ```

-or use the database you generated in point 3:
+Or use one of the pre-built databases or the database you generated in point 3:

 ```bash
 python pankegg_app.py --d pankegg_test_data/test_sourmash.db